 - A proposed rulemaking would modernize the rules for requesting and disclosing PBGC records under the Freedom of Information Act (FOIA).

 Final rule stage.
-There are four items in the PBGC’s final rule stage:
+There are three items in the PBGC’s final rule stage:

 - A final rule that amends the PBGC’s civil penalty regulations to adjust for inflation the maximum penalty provided for in ERISA Secs.
 4071 and 4302.